wintersummermint/Iconion-android-game/README.md

 **[Back to top](#table-of-contents)**

-## Preview
+## Demo
-an online preview of this app is available at http://silo.app.krur.com/
+an online demo of this app is available at

 ## TODO
 * timed game mode